 Investigating the lives of ancient Maya women hasn't always been a priority in archaeological scholarship.
 “Even in the 1970s, scholars weren't posing research questions about women’s lives,” says Reese-Taylor.
 So women’s stories have not typically played a big part in Maya scholarship.

 There are always exceptions, however.
 Consider Tatiana Proskouriokoff (1909 — 1985), an architect by training, who studied and rendered Maya structures and costumes.
 In the 1950s, she became one of the first to identify Maya queens.
 Proskouriokoff also played a role in deciphering hieroglyphs and honorifics referring to women, thus enabling archaeologists to single out women depicted in Maya texts.

 But it wasn’t until the late 20th century, when more women began to enter the field of archaeology, that researchers began exploring the lives of ancient women.
 “Until that point,” notes Reese-Taylor, “No one was asking, 'what were the women doing?'
 And gender biases limited the telling of female stories.”

 For example, when archaeologists working earlier in the 20th century found a royal burial site, they would typically assume it belonged to a king.
 Kingdoms were ruled by men, right?
 “Not necessarily,” says Reese-Taylor.
-“To be sure, nowadays, you could order a DNA study to determine if the ruler is male or female, or you could examine the artifacts in the grave.”
+“To be sure, nowadays, you could order a DNA study to determine if the ruler is genetically male or female, or you could examine the artifacts in the grave.”
 But even the presence of gendered artifacts is not a fail-safe gender determinant.

 In 2017 the occupant of a Viking grave, long assumed to be a man, was revealed through osteological analysis and DNA testing to be a woman.
 The grave contained a sword, ax, spear and shields — weapons associated with male warriors.
 Scholars are now arguing about whether the woman in the grave was actually a warrior.